Paul Soles: Television hosting

 He was the host of the short-lived CBC Television late-night comedy talk show Canada After Dark, and co-hosted the public affairs show Take 30 for 18 seasons with hosts such as Anna Cameron and Adrienne Clarkson.
 He also hosted the CFPL television game show Take Your Choice for one year in the early 1960s.

 Documentary producer

 Paul Soles was also a producer of documentaries while he was an on-air talent at CFPL-TV in London, Ontario.
 He worked on a series called, The World Around Us, and travelled with film crews in Great Britain in the early 1960s, filming many aspects of British life.
 He even got on a soap-box in Hyde Park in London to speak his mind.
 Soles has worked with people like Dennis Goulden (a long-time documentarian who still produces television specials in the States) and Jim Plant and Tom Ashwell and Jon Boynton.

-Personal life

-Soles was born in Toronto, the son of Lillian (Goodfellow) and Arthur L. Soles.
-His family were Jewish emigrants from Poland and Lithuania.
-He had two siblings.
-Soles is cousin of Bernard "Bunny" Cowan, and they both worked on the original 1960s Spider-Man animated series and the 1967 children's series Max, the 2000-Year-Old Mouse.

 Death

-Soles died in Toronto, Ontario, Canada on May 26, 2021, at the age of 90.
+Soles died of natural causes in his sleep at his home in Toronto, Ontario, on May 26, 2021, at the age of 90.